abaldur/abaldur-bu.github.io/_posts/2018-07-08-Docker-Registry.md

 categories: docker
 ---

-This is a guide to setting up a docker registry that can be used on a local network.
+This is a guide to setting up a *docker registry* that can be used on a LAN.

+ where
+ several machines would like to have a docker registry from where docker images can be shared between different users.

+Most of what is written here can be found in the official docker references listed [here](#References).

 # [](#header-1)Using self-signed certificate